healthyregions/oeps/metadata/Employment_Trends.md

 Note: Every variable can be found in the **Latest** files.

 ### Data Source(s) Description:
-Variables were obtained from the [2014 - 2018 American Community Survey (ACS)](https://data.census.gov), table S2401, at State, County, Tract and ZIP Code Tabulation Area (ZCTA) levels.
+Variables were obtained from the multiple periods of the [American Community Survey (ACS)](https://data.census.gov) at State, County, Tract and ZIP Code Tabulation Area (ZCTA) levels.

+Prior to 2014, data was extracted from the Decennial Census.

-The definition of "essential jobs" included in this dataset comes from [Chicago Metropolitan Agency for Planning (CMAP)](https://github.com/CMAP-REPOS/essentialworkers).
+The definition of **"essential jobs"** included in this dataset comes from [Chicago Metropolitan Agency for Planning (CMAP)](https://github.com/CMAP-REPOS/essentialworkers).

 ### Description of Data Source Tables:
-S2401 : Occupation by sex for the civilian employed population 16 years and over
+**Table S2401**: Occupation by sex for the civilian employed population 16 years and over

+**Table DP03**: Selected Economic Characteristics <br>

 ### Description of Data Processing:

+#### Unemployment Definition
+The following variables were included from **DP03**:
+  * **Percent estimate; Unemployment Rate**.
+The unemployment rate represents the number of unemployed individuals as a percentage of the civilian labor force.

+#### Essential Workers Definition
-All variables were included from S2401.
-The following variables were identified as essential workers for 2018:
+All essential worker variables were included from S2401.
+The following variables were identified as essential workers for 2018 as our baseline, then replicated in subsequent time periods:

 S2401_C01_011, S2401_C01_016, S2401_C01_017, S2401_C01_019, S2401_C01_021, S2401_C01_022, S2401_C01_023, S2401_C01_024, S2401_C01_030, S2401_C01_031, S2401_C01_032, S2401_C01_034, S2401_C01_035, S2401_C01_036